How do I create a JAR bottle garden? Step-by-step instructions for JAR series

 Carefully pour in the lava gravel from bag A as drainage and distribute it evenly.

-Distribute the activated charcoal from bag B evenly over the lava gravel to prevent mold.
+Distribute the activated charcoal from bag B evenly over the lava gravel.

 Carefully place the decoration stone on an open area and press it lightly.

 With a soft cloth (e.g. handkerchief) carefully clean the inside and outside of the glass from earth and dirt.
-The leaves of the plants can e.g. dirt can be removed with a small brush.
-Possibly. particularly high shoots of the middle plant can be cut off with scissors.
+The leaves of the plants can be cleaned of dirt with a small brush, for example.
+If necessary, particularly tall shoots of the central plant can be cut off with scissors.

 Use a measuring cup to measure 100 ml of water with little lime (ideally rainwater) and distribute it carefully and evenly in the glass.
 Then close the jar and place it in a bright but not sunny place (ideally north or east window).

 After about 2 to 3 days, the moisture is evenly distributed in the soil.
 Then open the jar again for approx. 24 hours until the superficial moisture has evaporated.
-Repeat this process until the glass no longer steams up during the day.
+If necessary, repeat step 10 (2 - 3 times) until the glass no longer steams up during the day.
 A slight misting in the morning is normal and shows that the biotope is working well.

 - Deutsch de